kyrers/CTE-Solutions/README.md

 7. Wait for challenge contract to be drained and you'll have solved the challenge.

 So, to solve this challange add the required information to the code and run `npx hardhat run scripts/math/deployRetirementFundHelper.js --network ropsten`.

+### Mapping
+To solve this contract, we need to somehow set `isComplete` to true, or 1.
+First, you should read the Ethereum docs to understand how contract storage works.
+You'll hopefully reach the conclusion that `isComplete` is at `slot 0`.
+Then, `slot 1` has the `map[]` length.
+From the documentation, we can also gather that: `keccak256(1)` has the `map[0]` value, `keccak256(1) + 1` has the `map[1]` value and so forth.
+This is because the contract array is a dynamic size array, so the EVM reserves one slot to store the array length.
+From this, we can expect that if we set the map length to 2**256 - 1, the slot that contains the `isComplete` value will be occupied by the array, allowing us to modify it, if we know the corresponding storage address.
+Since we know that `map[0]` is at `keccak256(1)`, we also know that `map[isComplete] = 2**256 - keccack256(1)`.
+Once again, the code is commented and explained.
+Still, here are the steps needed:
+1. Get the contract abi and address;
+2. Get the private key of the ropsten account you are using to interact with Capture The Ether.
+Otherwise, you can't pass the challenge as CTE doesn't know who you are;
+3. Get the contract and connect with it using your account;
+4. Expand the array bounds to occupy the `isComplete` slot;
+5. Determine the storage address of the `isComplete` value;
+6. Change it to 1 (true);

+So, to solve this challange add the required information to the code and run `npx hardhat run scripts/math/mapping.js --network ropsten`.